mvpotter/parsley-extra-validators/README.md

 parsley-fields-comparison-validators
 ------------------------------------

-Contains validators for comparing numeric fields' values.
+Contains validators for comparing fields' values.
 Unfortunately, default implementation contains only `data-parsley-equalto` tag to check fields' values equality.
-The library has validators to compare numeric fields' values and contains the following ones:
+The library has validators to compare fields' values and contains the following ones:

 |Name                    |API                                       | Description |
 |:-----------------------|:-----------------------------------------|:------------|